DEDICATED TO MOVIES THAT FUEL DREAMS AND FEED IMAGINATION

 As a time capsule vision of late 70s chic, Eyes of Laura Mars is perfection (although the once-daring photos at the center of the plot look almost quaint by today's standards), which only adds to my overall enjoyment of a film that, for all its faults, continues to fascinate and entertain me through repeated viewings.
 Still, given the relative kinky cleverness of the premise, I might wish that the film's potential was better realized in the script.
 I don't usually need everything spelled out for me, but it does nag at one to have interesting ideas introduced and never expanded upon.

-For example, I'm not sure it's ever explained why/how Laura came to share the killer's "eyes" and what, if anything, it all signified in relation to her photographs.
+For example, I'm not sure it's ever explained why/how Laura came to share the killer's "eyes" and what, if anything, it all signified about her photographs.
 Also, as the film progresses, Laura's attitude towards violence seems to undergo a change and she becomes more squeamish about the glamorized bloodletting she had once defended.
 Does this mean that her earlier "moral" defense of her work has altered as well?

 What I do know is that Eyes of Laura Mars has been one of my favorite films for the last 33 years.